 Bond Math Basics: Price/Yield Relationship

 When interest rates rise, your bond portfolio drops in value—sometimes sharply.
 In 2022, the Bloomberg U.S. Aggregate Bond Index fell approximately 15.7% as the Federal Reserve hiked rates by 375 basis points, the worst calendar-year bond market performance in modern history.
-The practical antidote isn't avoiding bonds.
-It's understanding exactly how much your bonds move per unit of yield change—and sizing your exposure accordingly.
+The fix isn’t avoiding bonds.
+It’s understanding exactly how much your bonds move per unit of yield change—and sizing your exposure accordingly.

-TL;DR: Bond prices and yields move in opposite directions.
-Duration tells you how much: multiply your bond's duration by the yield change, and you have your approximate price move.
+Bond prices and yields move in opposite directions.
+Duration tells you how much: multiply your bond’s duration by the yield change, and you have your approximate price move.
 Longer maturity and lower coupons mean more sensitivity.

 Why Prices and Yields Move in Opposite Directions (The Core Mechanism)